-Based on the above algorithms for our proposed optimizers, we built a prototype in PERL Version 5.0 since we planed to integrate our optimizer to build a Web-based PC Configuration Advisor to facilitate the general users to configure their own PC.
-To evaluate the performance of our prototype for the proposed optimizer to handle the PC configuration problems, we focused on two main aspects of the computational results returned by our optimizer in the following analysis.
+Based on the above algorithms for our proposed optimizers, namely the beam-search based optimizer and the MCH-MGA-OPT, we built our prototypes in PERL Version 5.0 since we would integrate our optimizers individually into a Web-based PC Configuration Advisor so as to compare their performance while facilitating the general users to configure their own PCs.
+To evaluate the performance of our prototypes for the proposed optimizers to handle the PC configuration problems, we focused on two main aspects of the computational results returned by our optimizer in the following analysis.
 The first important factor to consider is the quality of the solution in term of the total costs of the PC configurations for minimization.
 The second factor of interest is the efficiency of our optimizer as reflected by the timings in CPU seconds.
-Accordingly, we run our prototype 10 times for different settings of threshold values on a DEC-Alpha workstation running Digital Unix Version 4.0.8.
+Accordingly, we run our prototype 10 times for different settings of threshold values or combinations of parameters on a DEC-Alpha workstation running Digital Unix Version 4.0.8.

-The table below shows a sorted listing of the total costs of the different PC configurations, labeled from 01 to 30, returned by our beam-search optimizer for Budget <= \$3000 and Threshold = 30.
+The table below shows a sorted listing of the total costs of the different PC configurations, labeled from 01 to 30, returned by our beam-search based optimizer for $Budget \le \$3000$ and Threshold = 30.

-Clearly, there is a fair difference of SG \$16 between the first minimal total cost and the last total cost of the configuration 30 as shown in the above table.
+Clearly, the optimal cost returned by the beam-search based optimizer is SG \$753.
+And there is a fair difference of SG \$16 between the first minimal total cost and the last total cost of the configuration 30 as shown in the above table.
 In addition, it should be noted that from our initial experiments, the top 10 configuration-cost pairs usually remain unchanged for the same budget limit even though we changed the threshold value from 30 to 20 and then to 10.
-This demonstrated the stable performance of our optimizer in handling these PC configuration problems.
+This demonstrated the stable performance of our beam-search based optimizer in handling these PC configuration problems.

-Table 4 shows the performance of our beam-search optimizer for handling the PC configuration problems with Budget <= \$3000 and varying the Threshold value at 1, 5, 10, 20 and 30.
+Table 4 shows the performance of our proposed beam-search based optimizer for handling the PC configuration problems with $Budget \le \$3000$ and varying the Threshold value at 1, 5, 10, 20 and 30.
 For each case, the reported data is the average CPU time in seconds over 10 runs.

 Threshold Average CPU time in seconds (10 runs)

 1 3.18

 5 3.19

 10 3.32

 20 3.40

-30 3.51

-Table 4.
-Performance of our Optimizer for Different Threshold Values
+Table 2.
+Performance of our Beam-Search Based Optimizer for Different Threshold Values

-The above table clearly showed that our optimizer is fairly efficient in handling a typical PC configuration problem with different threshold values to control the search.
-Also, the performance of our optimizer is compact and stable since there is only slight increase in the average CPU time from 3.18 to 3.51 seconds when the corresponding threshold value is changed from I to 30.
+The above table clearly showed that our beam-search based optimizer is fairly efficient in handling a typical PC configuration problem with different threshold values to control the search.
+Also, the performance of this optimizer is compact and stable since there is only slight increase in the average CPU time from 3.18 to 3.51 seconds when the corresponding threshold value is changed from I to 30.